matrix-org/synapse/docs/user_directory.md

 # User Directory API Implementation

-The user directory is maintained based on the 'visible' users of a homeserver - i.e. ones which are local to the server, ones which a local user shares a room with, or ones who are present in a publicly viewable room present on the server.
+The user directory is maintained based on the 'visible' users of a homeserver - i.e. ones which are local to the server and ones which any local user shares a room with.

 The directory info is stored in various tables, which can sometimes get out of sync (although this is considered a bug).
 If this happens, for now the